tech-procurement/book/content/chapters/the-rules.md

 ### FISMA

 The third "F" of federal procurement is the Federal Information Security Management Act, or "FISMA" (pronounced "FIZZ-mah").
 Although there are multiple aspects to FISMA, the impact on federal tech procurement is relatively straightforward.
-FISMA requires that an "information system" used by the government to implement certain security controls and maintain an "authority to operate" (or "ATO") for the system.
+FISMA requires that an "information system" used by the government implement certain security controls and maintain an "authority to operate" (or "ATO") for the system.

 Depending on the agency and the nature of the information system in question, obtaining an ATO can be an expensive and laborious effort.
 That's because, to obtain an ATO, the information must implement and sufficiently document security controls that meet the standards set forth in a document called NIST 800-53.
 Which specific controls are implemented will depend on the agency's assessment of risk and based on a framework called "FIPS 199."
 Under FIPS 199, systems should be classified as a Low, Moderate, or High impact system.

 To help promote the use of cloud-based technologies, GSA operates a program called [FedRAMP](https://fedramp.gov), which reviews contractor's security controls to ensure compliance with NIST 800-53 and FIPS 199 and provides a "provisional ATO" that agencies can formally adopt.
 Although FedRAMP is not typically a legal requirement at the outset of a contract, some agencies require that systems be approved by FedRAMP.

 Although most folks involved in tech procurement will not need to understand the specifics of FISMA, it is important to understand that technology systems will need an ATO, and that the agency will have a process that is intended to ensure FISMA compliance.
-Planning for FISMA compliance will save significant headache during acquisition.
+Planning for FISMA compliance will save significant headaches during acquisition.

 ## Category management